Qualifications:

 I maintain ongoing professional development through regular supervision, mentorship and community connection to ensure accountability and continuous learning.

-I am a certified Compassionate Inquiry® practitioner, currently completing MSc in Psychology (BPS-accredited).
-I am also in-training as a Gestalt therapist and a Somatic Experiencing practitioner.
-I have completed a variety of professional trainings to complement my skillset as a therapist in recent years, including Suicide Attention, Embodied Resilience (somatic therapy / nervous system healing), Foundations of IFS, and Nonviolent Communication.
-As you can tell, I love learning, and navigating human experience is truly a life-long journey for me.
+I am a certified Compassionate Inquiry® practitioner, currently completing an MSc in Psychology (BPS-accredited), and in training as both a Gestalt therapist and Somatic Experiencing practitioner.
+Over the years I have also trained in Embodied Resilience, Foundations of IFS, Nonviolent Communication, and Suicide Awareness.
+I love learning — navigating human experience feels like a lifelong calling.

-A part of my work is MDMA-assisted therapy, which I am happy to discuss more in a discovery call.
-I am trained with MAPS (Multidisciplinary Association for Psychedelic Studies) and under private mentorship.
+Part of my work includes MDMA-assisted therapy, which I am happy to speak about more in a discovery call.
+I am trained with MAPS (Multidisciplinary Association for Psychedelic Studies) and work under private mentorship.